 4. Agree what market you’re targeting

-Sales and Marketing need to agree who has the agreed problem and their general characteristics.
+Sales and Marketing need to agree who most has the agreed problem, because that’s who we should be targeting.
 This is what we call an ‘Ideal Client Profile’.
 Additionally, you need to identify the segments including:

 - Business type